AnalyticsDoc/Efficient-Zero-Movement-in-Array-Project/README.md

 Feel free to reach out with any questions or to discuss specific details further.
 Thank you for considering my proposal.

 [See Notebook]

-This code defines the moveZeroes function, which takes an array as input and moves all zeros to the end of the array while maintaining the relative order of the non-zero elements.
-The function uses a pointer to keep track of the position where the next non-zero element should be placed, and it iterates through the array from the end to the beginning, swapping elements as needed.
-The example usage at the end demonstrates how to use the function with the provided input array.

-[See Notebook]

-These modifications include additional examples for handling empty arrays, arrays with all zeroes, arrays with a single element, arrays with no zeroes, and arrays with non-numerics.
-The code will work for these cases without any errors or unexpected behavior.
-It includes error-checking mechanisms and handles a variety of input scenarios, contributing to the robustness and reliability of the software.

-Time Complexity:
-Empty Array Check:

-Constant time (O(1)) operation.
-The length of the array is obtained in constant time.
-Non-Numeric Check:

-The any(!is.numeric(nums)) check iterates through the array once.
-Time complexity: O(n), where n is the length of the array.
-Main Loop (Moving Zeroes):

-The loop iterates through each element of the array once.
-Time complexity: O(n), where n is the length of the array.
-Overall, the time complexity is dominated by the loop iteration, and the total time complexity is O(n).

-Space Complexity:
-Variables (pointer and temp):

-Constant space (O(1)).
-These variables are not dependent on the size of the input array.
-Example Usage Arrays:

-The space used for example usage arrays (input_array, output_array, etc.) is separate from the function's space complexity.
-Space complexity: O(1).
-Input Array (In-Place Modification):

-The algorithm modifies the input array in place without using additional space.
-Space complexity: O(1).
-Overall, the space complexity is constant (O(1)).

-The provided code has a time complexity of O(n) and a space complexity of O(1), where n is the length of the input array.
-The algorithm efficiently moves zeroes to the end of the array in-place without requiring additional space.
-It is a linear-time algorithm with constant space usage.